KarolinaMurzyn/oLEANpiada/README.md

 ## Overview

-A quickly developed website for **"oLEANpiada"** - a lean management competition for high school students.
+A website for 'oLEANpiada' - a lean management competition for high school students, conducted by student scientific club **'SKNZ Zarządzanie**.
 This project is part of the **AGH LeanLine 4.0** initiative, funded by the university's **"Grant Rektora"** competition.

 ## Objective